den-wdi-2/sequelize_notes/README.md

 Successfully deleted the models folder.
 Successfully created models folder at "./server/models".

 The tutorial is inconsistent on where it thinks `config.js` is.
 This causes problems.
+I mean, just in general, they don't know their file structure.

 If you see this error: `Please install 'pg' module manually`